- A question from one of our readers - What are refrigeration pressure switches and how pressure switches protect the refrigeration circuit.

-Richard - What are refrigeration pressure switches used for in refrigeration circuits and how do refrigeration pressure switches protect the system from further damage?
+Richard - What are pressure switches used in refrigeration circuits and how do pressure switches protect the system from further damage?

 Thanks for the question and for being a reader of High Performance HVAC!
-First there two types of basic refrigeration switches in the typical high grade residential system.
-I say high grade because not every refrigeration system in air conditioners and heat pumps have refrigeration switches to protect the refrigeration system.
+First, there two types of basic refrigeration switches in the typical high-grade residential system.
+I say high grade because not every refrigeration system in air conditioners and heat pumps has switches to protect the refrigeration system.

 - Bad condenser fan motor

-- Coils plugged up with dirt and debris
+- Condenser Coils plugged up with dirt and debris

 - Fins on the coils bent

 These issues, if they exist, should be taken care of before the switch is reset.
 The high-pressure switch prevents the system from operating at extremely high pressures.
 Continuously resetting the switch without taking care of the problem will lead to possible catastrophic failure of the system resulting in higher repair costs.

 Low Refrigeration Pressure Switches - The low-pressure switch is typically an automatic reset switch that will reset itself when the pressure on the low-pressure side of the refrigeration systems returns to normal or above the setting on the switch.

 When a refrigeration system operates at lower than normal pressures the system can freeze up with the freezing beginning at the evaporator coil and working its way back to the compressor via the suction line.

 The freezing of the refrigeration system is bad and leads to liquid refrigerant slugging in the compressor which can lead to compressor failure.
 Things that can cause the low-pressure switch to trip include:

 Again, if these issues exist in the refrigeration system, they need to be addressed to prevent the low-pressure switch from tripping.
 In some cases, such as catastrophic failure or loss of the refrigerant charge, the system will not run.
 Simply because the controls were engineered correctly to prevent short-cycling.